skip to main content

 All local broadcast channels

 With some U.S. Open coverage on ABC, you can tune in for free with an over-the-air (OTA) antenna—a one-time purchase of $20–$60.
-If you want to avoid going that route, try a free Fubo streaming trial.
-Keep in mind that the trial will only last seven days, not the entire tournament.
+If you want to avoid going that route, try a Fubo free trial.
+It comes with all the necessary ESPN channels, but keep in mind that it’s only a short-term solution.
+You won’t get the entire tournament.

-Pro tip: You can verify the OTA channels in your area by entering your zip code in the Federal Communications Commission’s (FCC) Reception Map Tool.
+Pro tip: You can verify the OTA channels in your area by entering your zip code in the FCC’s Reception Map Tool.

 How to watch the U.S. Open Championships FAQ